jakim54/swift-extensions-reading-swift-intro-000/README.md

 }
 ```

-If we take a look at `Int` for a minute, when we create a variable of type `Int`, that variable has access to all of the functions & properties implemented by Apple.
+Lets take a look at `Int` for a minute.
 ```swift
 var coolNumber = 752
 ```